Get a Sparkling Home with Natural Cleaning Products

-The first thing to keep in mind when creating your own cleaners is to never mix ammonia and bleach because the resulting fumes are toxic.
-Baking soda and salt are mild abrasives that can easily take the place of commercial scrubbing powders.
+The first thing to keep in mind when creating your own natural cleaning products is to never mix ammonia and bleach because the resulting fumes are toxic.
+Most cleaning revolves around scrubbing and cleansing, and DIY cleaning products are here to help.

+For scrubbing, baking soda and salt are mild abrasives that can easily take the place of commercial scrubbing powders.
 Salt is slightly more abrasive but still gentle enough for most surfaces.
 To mix your own general-use scented cleanser, stir a drop or two of essential oil into baking soda or salt using a wire whisk.
 Store the mixture in a small glass jar with a tight-fitting lid.
 As the fragrance fades, refresh it with another drop of oil.

 To remove rust or food stains on countertops, rub a cut lemon over the spot or squeeze fresh lemon juice onto the area and let it sit for up to 30 minutes.

+Looking for green cleaning products that are tough on dirt?
 Try cleaning with castile soap made with olive oil, or a vegetable-based soap.
 Both attach to soil at the molecular level, so you can rinse dirt away with water.

 Ammonia: Dilute 1 tablespoon of ammonia in a pint of water for a strong grease-cutting solution.

-Liquid Dish Soap: To create a single-use cleaning solution, dissolve a teaspoon of liquid dish soap in a quart of water, then add a teaspoon of vinegar.
+Liquid Dish Soap: To create a single-use homemade cleaning solution, dissolve a teaspoon of liquid dish soap in a quart of water, then add a teaspoon of vinegar.
 (Do not add the two at the same time; the acid in the vinegar will neutralize the alkali in the soap.)